 The Railways were a way of life during the days of the British Raj and the glorious history of the Indian Railways is handed down from there.
-Being sure that they would probably govern India forever, the British-Indian Railway companies invested heavily in India in the early days with the latest locomotives and equipment and by laying and expanding lines everywhere.
-It is said that the facilities available on trains in India were better than even those available in England!
-But investments dried up after 1930 when the independence movement gained steam and by the time of independence what they left behind was a dilapidated, run down and accident prone network with aging locomotives, rolling stock and a rusting and decaying track system.
+Being sure that they would probably govern India forever, British-Indian Railway companies in the early days of the Raj invested heavily in India with the latest locomotives and equipment and by laying and expanding lines everywhere.
+It is said that the facilities available on trains in India in those days were better than even even those in England!
+But investments dried up after 1930 when the independence movement gained steam and by 1947 they left behind a dilapidated, run down and accident prone network with aging locomotives, rolling stock and infrastructure with a rusting and decaying track system.
 An era of global railways came to an end with Indian Independence.
 After covering how the Indian Railways’ history came to be in the last episode, here I try to shed some light on the trains and how they ran in India pre-1947.
-The trains were the epitome of luxury run for and by the white sahib who lived and traveled in style unmatched even today anywhere in the World.
+Those trains were the epitome of luxury run for and by the white sahib who lived and traveled in style unmatched even today anywhere in the World.
 All management positions were reserved for Europeans as were train engine drivers and most of other qualified technical positions.
 It was all hunky-dory for them but unfortunately it was not so for the Indians.

 “Prestigious Trains” of the Raj

-The most defining feature of the British India Railways was certainly the cult status accorded to certain “important” trains according to “prestige”, a system which is still followed on today’s Indian Railways, a colonial hangover.
+The most defining feature of the British India Railways was certainly the cult status accorded to certain “important” trains according to “prestige” accorded to them by name, a colonial hangover system still followed on today’s Indian Railways.
 Many attributes of “prestigious” trains like them getting priority on the track, having better accommodation, speed, lesser number of stops etc are all the legacies of those prestigious trains of yore.
 However those days “prestige” depended not on the class of the train but the class of the people traveling on them.
 Prestige status was accorded to those trains the elite and high officials of the British Raj regularly traveled on.
 The most important of these famous trains was the Frontier Mail running Bombay – Baroda – Delhi – Lahore – Peshawar, taking travelers deep to the edges of the Empire.
 Having only First and Second Class this was the elite of the elite trains in India with the most exuberantly opulent comforts.
 It was supposedly punctual to the dot and when it arrived in Bombay the entire station would be lit up to announce its arrival.
-Such was the association of this train with British snobbery that the Indian Railways of today decided to do away with the name post-independence.
+Such was the association of this train with British snobbery that the Indian Railways of today decided to do away with even its name post-independence.
 The successor of the Frontier Mail today runs as the Mumbai Central – New Delhi – Amritsar Golden Temple Mail, but is still among the fastest and most prestigious non-premium trains on the route.
-Other “prestigious” trains of the day were the Mangalore – Peshawar Grand Trunk Express, the Punjab Mail, the Indian Imperial Mail, the Flying Mail, the Boat Mail, the Deccan Queen, the Taj Express, the Flying Ranee and all Mail trains.
+Other “prestigious” trains of the day were the Mangalore – Peshawar (later Mettupalayam – Lahore and then Madras – Delhi) Grand Trunk Express, the Punjab Mail, the Indian Imperial Mail, the Flying Mail, the Boat Mail, the Deccan Queen, the Taj Express, the Flying Ranee and all Mail trains.
 Most of these famous and historic trains of past India still run today and are still given lots of prestige even today.